jonnonz1/nz-statute-book/acts/public/1952/deaths-by-accidents-compensation-act-1952.md

 The provisions of this Part shall extend so as to apply to damages that have become recoverable before the passing of this Act under any enactment repealed by this Act except in so far as the damages have been disposed of in accordance with the provisions of any such enactment.

 ### 21 Powers of court not affected by certain other Acts
-Nothing in Part 9A of the Protection of Personal and Property Rights Act 1988 or in section 12 of the Minors' Contracts Act 1969 or in any order made by the court under either of those sections shall prevent the court from making an order under this Part in respect of any damages to which this Part applies.
+Nothing in Part 9A of the Protection of Personal and Property Rights Act 1988 or in sections 103 to 110 of the Contract and Commercial Law Act 2017 or in any order made by the court under that Part or those sections shall prevent the court from making an order under this Part in respect of any damages to which this Part applies.

 ### 22 Validation of certain orders previously made
 Where the court has made any order before the commencement of this Act and the order was invalid at the time when it was made but would have been valid if this Part had then been in force, the order shall be deemed to have been validly made and the provisions of this Part shall be deemed to have applied to the order as from the time when it was made.